cicsdev/cics-java-liberty-restapp/README.md

 The following Java source components are supplied in the src directory in this repository.

 ## Java package com.ibm.cicsdev.restapp
-* CICSApplication.java - Sets the ApplicationPath for components in this application
+* CICSApplication.java - Sets the ApplicationPath for resources in this application
 * InfoResource.java - Returns JSON structure using CICSInformation bean
 * ReverseResource.java - Returns JSON structure using ReverseResult bean